StainlessStasis/CobblemonSpawnAlerts/README.md

 If you have any other ideas, feel free to share them with me!

 ## Feedback | Contact me
 You can contact me on Discord; my username is `stasis_the_shattered`.
 You can find me in the [Cobblemon discord](https://discord.com/invite/cobblemon) in #content-zone-help and search for Cobblemon Spawn Alerts (ping me so I see your message!).
 Or, if you'd like, message me directly.
-I'm looking to make this mod as polished as I can, so hit me up with any bugs or suggestions.
+I'm looking to make this mod as polished as I can, so hit me up with any bugs or suggestions.<br>
+*Note: Please do not send a friend request, I will ignore it.
+If DMs don't work for some reason then join the Cobblemon server and try again, or ping me in the CSA support channel.*